Pepper-Stuffed Pork Tenderloin

 - Preheat oven to 325°.
 In a large skillet, heat oil over medium-high heat.
 Add red peppers, onion and celery; saute until tender, 3-4 minutes.
 Add thyme, garlic salt, paprika and cayenne; saute 1 minute longer.
 Remove from heat; set aside.

 - Make a lengthwise slit down the center of each tenderloin to within 1/2 in. of bottom.
-Open tenderloins so they lie flat; cover with plastic wrap.
+Open tenderloins so they lie flat.
 With a meat mallet, flatten pork to 1/2-in. thickness.
-Remove plastic wrap from tenderloins; fill with vegetable stuffing mixture.
+Fill with vegetable stuffing mixture.
 Close tenderloins; tie at 2-in. intervals with kitchen string, securing ends with toothpicks.

 - Place on a rack in a shallow baking pan coated with cooking spray.
 Combine lemon pepper and fennel; rub over tenderloins.